vikdts/milestone-project-two/README.md

 # **Rock, Paper, Scissors, Lizard, Spock Game**

 #### Rock, Paper, Scissors, Lizard, Spock is web based game, originally invented by Sam Kass with Karen Bryla.
-It is based on the classic selection method game rock-paper-scissors, expanding two additional weapons lizard and Spock which isformed by the Star Trek Vulcan salute
+It is based on the classic selection method game rock-paper-scissors, expanding two additional weapons lizard and Spock which is formed by the Star Trek Vulcan salute

 #### **Rules:**